berkeley-stat243/stat243-fall-2018/lab/S09/moreOnGit.md

 ugur$ git pull /home/omid/myrepo master
 ```

 This merges the changes from Omid's "master" branch into Ugur's current branch.
-If Ugur has made her own changes in the meantime, then he may need to manually fix any conflicts.
+If Ugur has made his own changes in the meantime, then he may need to manually fix any conflicts.

 The `pull` command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.